forkkit/supertokens-node-mysql-ref-jwt/docs/limitations/limitations.md

 </div>
 <br/>

-<span class="highlighted-text">Supertokens currently supports only one instance of MySQL</span>
+## Supertokens currently supports only one instance of MySQL

 If you require a solution that works with multiple instances of MySQL please visit the enterprise section of the <a href="https://supertokens.io" class="highlighted-link" target="_blank">SuperTokens website</a>